 The Academy of Change supports practitioners from around the world working in NGOs working on climate change and sustainability.
 This unique training programme is designed to develop their understanding of the drivers of human behaviour and the different behavioural tools that can be used to create change.
-We developed the Academy in partnership with German charity CSCP, with grant funding from KR Foundation.
+We have developed the Academy in partnership with German charity CSCP, with grant funding from KR Foundation.

 As we transition towards a low carbon society, significant change will be required.
 Within that, sustainable behaviour change has a major role to play and the leadership of NGOs will be critical to make it happen.